GWE Pick: Buy 1, Get 1 Free Seeds

-7 Common Cannabis Plant Mutations
+7 Most Common Cannabis Plant Mutations

 by Nebula Haze

-If you grow a lot of cannabis plants, you’re eventually going to run into unusual plants, cannabis mutations, and other unexpected growth patterns.
-Nature loves variation!
-Here are some of the most common marijuana plant mutations I’ve encountered over the years.
-If you see one of these strange mutant plants, you’re not alone.
-Submit a picture if you have a cool cannabis mutation you want to share!
+From crazy looking leaves to unusual growth patterns, this tutorial shares some of the most common marijuana plant mutations you might see.
+If you see one of these bizarre mutant plants, you’re not alone.
+Submit a picture if you have a cool cannabis mutation you want to share with the growing community!

 1.)
 Tri-Leaf Seedlings

-Every once in a while, growers will run into a “tri-leaf” seedling.
+Yet every once in a while, growers will run into a “tri-leaf” seedling.
 This is a relatively common marijuana mutation, and you’re likely to run into it eventually if you germinate a lot of cannabis seeds.
 A 3-leaf cannabis seedling should generally be treated like any other seedling.

 These seedlings grow about 1/3 more side branches than a regular plant, so a 3-leaf seedling might be a good candidate for cannabis plant training or a ScrOG setup.